How being part of an accountability group improved my business

-About a year ago, I set up an accountability group of fellow editors.
+In the summer of 2020, I set up an accountability group of fellow editors.
 I wanted some support with setting marketing goals and putting them into action.
-Normally a confident self-starter, it was something I was struggling to do working alone and stuck at home.
+Normally a confident self-starter, it was something I was struggling to do working from home alone.

-What does this have to do with editing and writing and why should you even care about it, you ask?
+What does this have to do with editing and why should you even care about it, you ask?
 If you would indulge me over your coffee break, I will explain.

 A year we want to forget

-At the height of the pandemic, last summer was not a fun time for anyone.
-Where I live in Georgia, USA, we were out of lockdown, but I was being extra cautious with how often I left the house and how I interacted with others.
-After all, we didn’t know much about the virus, there were no known treatments, and the media was full of scaremongering.
+At the height of the pandemic, the summer of 2020 was not a fun time for anyone.
+Where I lived in Georgia, USA, we were out of lockdown, but I was being extra cautious with how often I left the house and how I interacted with others.
+After all, we didn’t know much yet, and the media was full of scaremongering.

 As an extrovert I found it particularly difficult some days to motivate myself to get anything done, and I missed interacting with others.
-While I knew freelance life would be different compared to working in an office, cafés and co-working spaces had given me the interaction I needed.
-I even began making connections with others which could potentially lead to new work.
+While I knew freelance life would be different compared to working in an office, cafes and co-working spaces had given me the interaction I needed.
+I even began making connections with others that could have potentially led to new work.

 I lost four regular work contracts in 2020, all related to the pandemic.
 Times were getting tough, and I needed to get back out there and market myself.